Symmetric Triangle Quadrature Rules for Arbitrary Functions: Numerical Example: Singular Functions Appearing in Electromagnetic Simulations

 For both integrals and domains, the integral over $A'$ can be integrated using a radial--angular transformation~\cite{khayat_2008,freno_ieee}.
-While the integrand of $I_s$ is smooth, the integrand of the outer integral of $I_c$ exhibits logarithmic singularities along shared edges and corners.
-We have found that a suitable choice for a one-dimensional sequence of singularities associated with this integrand is $\singfunc_i(x)=x^{2i-1}\ln x$ for $i\in\mathbb{N}^+$~\cite{freno_ieee}, and a suitable choice for a two-dimensional sequence is
+While the integrand of $I_s$ is smooth, the integrand of the outer integral of $I_c$ exhibits logarithmic singularities along shared edges and vertices.